 Figure 16: Adjusting NeuroElectro data to AIBS conditions.
 All AIBS neuron types come from neocortex.
 A) Violin plots of NeuroElectro data (blue), Allen Institute for Brain Science data (red), adjusted NeuroElectro data using the feature-selected models (green).
 Each point is a mean ephys property value reported by an experiment.
 B) Absolute differences between NeuroElectro raw and adjusted ephys values when compared to AIBS ephys means.
 The model correction tends to squeeze NeuroElectro data around the mean and bring it closer to AIBS value.

+If the models work, the adjusted NE data should be more closely distributed around AIBS electrophysiological measurements.
+Figures 16A and 16B support that claim.
+Generally, the corrected NeuroElectro ephys values have less variance, which is the result of removing the explained variance from each reported ephys value, and their means are in most cases closer to the AIBS mean ephys values than raw NeuroElectro data.

 Discussion and conclusion